 The exchange programme is organised through ESOR and will expose trainees to all aspects of urogenital radiology under the supervision of an assigned mentor who is fellow member of ESUR (European Society of Urogenital Radiology), in a pre-selected European reference training centre.

 Number of available places

-Two places were offered per year and organised through ESOR.
-The successful applicants receive a grant jointly provided by ESR/ESOR and ESUR.
+Two places will be offered and organised through ESOR.
+The successful applicants will receive a grant jointly provided by ESR/ESOR and ESUR.

 - The exchange programme applies to radiologists within their first three-four years after certification, who desire to become subspecialist radiologists.

 - The applicant must have knowledge of current clinical practice in radiology with regard to cross-sectional imaging.
 Competence in producing a radiological report, in communication with clinicians and patients, and knowledge of the principles of administration and management applied to a clinical department with multi-disciplinary staff and high-cost equipment are essential.
 Understanding the medicolegal implications of uncertainty and errors in diagnostic radiology is necessary.
 A clinical background in other disciplines which was achieved through clinical experience and training prior to entering the fellowship is important, whereas, clinical experience in uroradiology, oncology, nephrology, gynecology or urologic surgery would be a benefit.